Rapha149/MessageHider/tutorials/ENGLISH.md

 - I recommend providing the UUIDs, because the plugin has to retrieve the UUIDs from the internet when names are used.
 This can slow down the reloading of the config or make the plugin unusable if, for some reason, the plugin cannot access the internet or the website [MC-Heads](https://www.mc-heads.net/).
 - If the server's online mode is set to `false` the plugin will not validate UUIDs.
 If UUIDs are provided it will compare these, but if names are provided it will compare names with names.
 - This example is not logical because `excludedReceivers` and `receivers` (also `excludedSenders` and `senders`) were provided.
 It is intended for example purposes only.

+#### 1.16+

+Some filters and functions like `senders` are only available for 1.16+.
+This is because from this version you can find out who sent a message.

+**For plugin programmers**
+I do this via the `PacketPlayOutChat` packet.
+Only starting from the 1.16 there is the field `c` of the type `UUID`.
+If someone knows how to do this even in deeper versions, feel free to contact me!

 ## Final words